AswinRam4433/PasswordGame/README.md

 ## Postman Test Cases

-Import the provided [Postman collection](postman/password-game.postman_collection.json) to quickly test different password scenarios against the defined rules.
+Import the provided Postman collections to quickly test different password scenarios against the defined rules.

 ## Contributing

 Feel free to contribute to this project by opening issues, providing suggestions, or submitting pull requests.
-Follow the [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## License